aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/latticeabtesting.md

 sidebar_position: 20
 ---

-In this section we will show how to use Amazon VPC Lattice to perform A/B testing gradually shifting traffic from the `checkout` service to a new version `checkout-v2`.
+In this section we will show how to use Amazon VPC Lattice to perform A/B testing gradually shifting traffic from the `checkout` service to the new version we created in the previous section.

 # Set up Lattice Service Network